MECE principle: Criticisms

-The MECE concept has been criticized for not being exhaustive, as it doesn't exclude superfluous/extraneous items.
+The MECE concept has been criticized for not being exhaustive, as it does not exclude superfluous/extraneous items.

 Also, MECE thinking can be too limiting as mutual exclusiveness is not necessarily desirable.
 For instance, while it may be desirable to classify the answers to a question in a MECE framework so as to consider all of them exactly once, forcing the answers themselves to be MECE can be unnecessarily limiting.

 Another attribute of MECE thinking is that, by definition, it precludes redundancies.
 However, there are cases where redundancies are desirable or even necessary.